47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 Kleisli represents an arrow from <D> to a monadic value Kind<F, A>.
 That means, when we create a Kleisli<Id,Int,Double>
-we are wrapping a value of Int to Id<Double>.
+we are wrapping a value of Integer to Id<Double>.

 #Slide 3

 Inside the Kleisli, we specify the transformation.
-If we want to transform from the Int to the Id<Double>, we create a Kleisli with a function which receives an Integer as parameter and returns the Id<Double>.
+If we want to transform from the Integer to the Id<Double>, we create a Kleisli with a function which receives an Integer as parameter and returns the Id<Double>.

 #Slide 4